 Domestic Violence Laws in Columbia, MO

-The Law Firm of Haden & Haden is dedicated to helping victims of domestic violence protect themselves through legal action and advocacy.
+The Law Firm of Haden & Colbert is dedicated to helping victims of domestic violence protect themselves through legal action and advocacy.
 Domestic violence can result in a variety of charges and in the state of Missouri, domestic violence laws criminalize violence against spouses, family members and persons with whom the offender is or has been in a romantic relationship.

 Domestic violence is a serious crime and our team is trained to respect the victims dealing with this complicated, sensitive, and sometimes scary issue.
-The attorneys at Haden & Haden are here to help abuse victims in Missouri understand and navigate our states complex legal system.
+The attorneys at Haden & Colbert are here to help abuse victims in Missouri understand and navigate our states complex legal system.
 We combine extensive sensitivity training with top-notch legal advice to help our clients pursue legal action and move past their abusive experience.